dscolby/CausalELM.jl/README.md

 efficient with high dimensional data than conventional methods.
 Metalearners take a similar approach to estimate the CATE.
 While all of these models are different, they have one thing in common: how well they perform depends on the underlying model they fit to the data.
-To that end, CausalELMs use extreme learning machines because they are simple yet flexible enough to be universal function approximators.
+To that end, CausalELMs use bagged ensembles of extreme learning machines because they are simple yet flexible enough to be universal function approximators with lower varaince than single extreme learning machines.
 </p>

 <h2>CausalELM Features</h2>
 <ul>
   <li>Estimate a causal effect, get a summary, and validate assumptions in just four lines of code</li>
-  <li>All models automatically select the best number of neurons and L2 penalty</li>
+  <li>Bagging improves performance and reduces variance without the need to tune a regularization parameter</li>
   <li>Enables using the same structs for regression and classification</li>
   <li>Includes 13 activation functions and allows user-defined activation functions</li>
   <li>Most inference and validation tests do not assume functional or distributional forms</li>
   <li>Implements the latest techniques form statistics, econometrics, and biostatistics</li>
-  <li>Works out of the box with DataFrames or arrays</li>
+  <li>Works out of the box with arrays or any data structure that implements the Tables.jl interface</li>
   <li>Codebase is high-quality, well tested, and regularly updated</li>
 </ul>

 <h2>What's New?</h2>
 <ul>
   <li>Now includes doubly robust estimator for CATE estimation</li>
-  <li>Uses generalized cross validation with successive halving to find the best ridge penalty</li>
-  <li>Double machine learning, R-learning, and doubly robust estimators suppot specifying confounders and covariates of interest separately</li>
+  <li>All estimators now implement bagging to reduce predictive performance and reduce variance</li>
-  <li>Counterfactual consistency validation simulates outcomes that violate the assumption rather than the previous binning approach</li>
+  <li>Counterfactual consistency validation simulates more realistic violations of the counterfactual consistency assumption</li>
-  <li>Standardized and improved docstrings and added doctests</li>
+  <li>Uses a simple heuristic to choose the number of neurons, which reduces training time and still works well in practice</li>
+  <li>Probability clipping for classifier predictions and residuals is no longer necessary due to the bagging procedure</li>
   <li>CausalELM talk has been accepted to JuliaCon 2024!</li>
 </ul>

 <h2>What's Next?</h2>
 <p>
-Newer versions of CausalELM will hopefully support using GPUs and provide textual interpretations of the results of calling validate on a model that has been estimated.
+Newer versions of CausalELM will hopefully support using GPUs and provide interpretations of the results of calling validate on a model that has been estimated.
+In addition, some estimators will also support using instrumental variables.
 However, these priorities could also change depending on feedback recieved at JuliaCon.
 </p>

 <h2>Disclaimer</h2>